AgaToma/lighthouse-bnb/README.md

 - Guest users can create, view, update and delete their own bookings (Boookings App)
 - Staff users can create, view, update and delete all bookings (Boookings App)
 - Staff users can create, view, update and delete rooms (Rooms App)
-- Staff users can create, view, update and delete users - via Django admin interface (Users App)
+- Staff superusers can create, view, update and delete users - via Django admin interface (Users App)

 **Home page and customized user interface for guest users**